57u/custom-dropdown-ckeditor4/README.md

 Dropdown for CKEditor to insert custom strings.

 Allows you to create a custom dropdown added to the ckeditor4 toolbar, which outputs a text string (or whatever needed) to the editor.
+This is useful for making it easy for people to use tokens or merge tags in the documents they edit.

 Original repository name custom-dropdown-ckeditor4.